jfalcou/eve/doc/internals/algo.md

 All those features are usable through generic interfaces to allow for reuse of similar loops structure at the cost of some idiosyncrasies.

-For a in-depth discussion about those issues, you can take a look at the Algorithms section of our [CppCon talk](https://www.youtube.com/embed/WZGNCPBMInI?t=1412).
+For an in-depth discussion about those issues, you can take a look at the Algorithms section of our [CppCon talk](https://www.youtube.com/embed/WZGNCPBMInI?t=1412).

 # Basic Components